[photo credit: Ming Pao]

 MICHAEL C. DAVIS

-Michael C. Davis, a professor in the Law Faculty at the University of Hong Kong, has held visiting chairs in human rights at Northwestern University Law School (2005-06) and Notre Dame Law School (2004-05), as well as the Schell Senior Human Rights Fellowship at the Yale Law School (1994-95).
+Michael C. Davis, a Professor of Law and International Relations at the Jindal Global University in India.
+Prior to his current appointments he spent a long career in Hong Kong, last on the Law Faculty of the University of Hong Kong.
+He is currently a Senior Fellow at the Woodrow Wilson International Center for Scholars in Washington, DC, where is project relates to “Reversing the Liberal Retreat and Establishing Constitutionalism in Emerging Democracies in Asia.
+He has held visiting chairs in human rights at Northwestern University Law School (2005-06) and Notre Dame Law School (2004-05), as well as the Schell Senior Human Rights Fellowship at the Yale Law School (1994-95).
 His publications include Constitutional Confrontation in Hong Kong (1990), Human Rights and Chinese Values (1995) and International Intervention: From Power Politics to Global Responsibility (2004), as well as numerous articles on human rights and development in leading academic journals in law and political science.

 Professor Davis, as public intellectual, has contributed to the debate over constitutional reform and human rights in Hong Kong for over two decades.
 In the early transition years he wrote a book and several articles assessing requirements under the Sino-British Joint Declaration and the Basic Law as the transition proceeded.
 In 2003 he joined with eight other leading lawyers and academics in forming the Article 23 Concern Group, which took a leading role in challenging the Government’s proposed legislation on secrecy and national security under Article 23 of the Basic Law.
 This group re-formed as the Article 45 Concern Group to promote democracy later that year.
 Protest over these matters attracted up to half-million protesters.
 The Article 23 bill was withdrawn by the Government, though democratic reform is still awaited.